 Ms. Carey is originally from Washington State, and attended multiple colleges on softball scholarships.
 She graduated from Evergreen State College with her bachelor’s degree with an emphasis in social justice.
-Ms. Carey joined our team as a dedicated long-term sub last year, and she is ecstatic to join the Destiny Middle School staff as the Art teacher!
+Ms. Carey joined our team as a dedicated long-term sub in Destiny's second year, and joined staff as the Art teacher in our third year.
+She is ecstatic to continue teaching art to our wonderful students this year!
 Outside of teaching, she enjoys spending time with her friends, playing sports, and listening to music.

 Mrs. Foster was born and raised in Chandler, Arizona going on to receive her BA in Global Studies from Arizona State University.
-She is moving to Washington from the other Washington (D.C.) where she just graduated with her M.A. in Public Anthropology from American University.
-Mrs. Foster has spent the last two years working as an Education and Training Coordinator in the Center for Diversity and Inclusion on campus.
-In addition to helping run a youth leadership organization (The Harry Potter Alliance), she spends her free time with her Husband and two dogs (Rosie and Winnie), reading books, riding horses, and discussing the world we live in.
-Mrs. Simpson is incredibly excited to be teaching 6th grade social studies/ELA at Destiny Middle School and begin her teaching career this year!
+She moved to Washington after graduating with her M.A. in Public Anthropology from American University in Washington, D.C.
+Mrs. Foster spent time working as an Education and Training Coordinator in the Center for Diversity and Inclusion at American University.
+In addition to helping run a youth leadership organization (The Harry Potter Alliance), she spends her free time with her Husband and three pets (Rosie, Winnie, and Boo), reading books, riding horses, and discussing the world we live in.
+Mrs. Foster is incredibly excited to be teaching 6th grade Ancient Civilizations and 6th/7th grade Critical Film Review.

 English Language Arts Teacher

-Ms. Gibson grew up in Illinois and graduated from the University of Notre Dame, where she played club water polo and studied American Studies and Business.
-After graduating, she taught for two years in Mississippi through Teach For America and three years in Chicago.
-Outside of the classroom, Ms. Gibson loves spending time with family and friends, playing and watching sports, and exploring the Pacific Northwest with her boyfriend.
+Ms. Gibson grew up in Naperville, Illinois and graduated from the University of Notre Dame, where she played club water polo and studied American Studies and Business.
+After graduating, she taught for two years in Clarksdale, Mississippi through Teach For America and then taught for three years in Chicago.
+Last year, she moved across the country to Tacoma and began teaching at Destiny.
+She loves living in Washington and is excited for her second year at Destiny as a 7th Grade ELA teacher.
+Outside of the classroom, Ms. Gibson loves spending time with family and friends, playing and watching sports, and exploring Tacoma and the rest of the PNW!

 Ms. Hauber grew up in the Midwest and attended the University of Iowa, earning degrees in biology and psychology.
-After graduation, Alexis spent eight years teaching middle and high school science in Los Angeles, where she also earned a master's degree in secondary education from Loyola Marymount University.
-Most recently, she spent two years working in curriculum and assessment design at the district level in Colorado.
-Outside of teaching, Alexis enjoys music (both listening to and performing it) and a number of outdoor and indoor fitness activities.
+After graduation, Ms. Hauber spent eight years teaching middle and high school science in Los Angeles, where she also earned a master's degree in secondary education from Loyola Marymount University.
+Before making her way to Washington, Ms. Hauber spent two years working in math, science, and music curriculum and assessment design at the district level in Colorado.
+Outside of teaching, she enjoys music (both listening to and performing it) and a number of outdoor and indoor fitness activities.

 Mr. Hooks is a husband and parent, an educator, an entrepreneur, and a published poet.
 A Chicago native, he possesses a Bachelor’s of Science degree in Biology from Elizabeth City State University and a Master’s degree in the Art of Teaching from Chicago State University.
 He will be teaching 7th grade Math this year at Destiny Middle School.